Medical or Health Services Manager

 Medical and health services managers typically need at least a bachelor's degree to enter the occupation.
 However, master’s degrees are common and sometimes preferred by employers.
 Graduate programs often last between 2 and 3 years and may include up to 1 year of supervised administrative experience in a hospital or healthcare consulting setting.

-Prospective medical and health services managers typically have a degree in health administration, health management, nursing, public health administration, or business administration.
+Common majors for medical and health services managers include healthcare and related fields, such as health administration, nursing, or public policy and social services.
 Degrees that focus on both management and healthcare combine business-related courses with courses in medical terminology, hospital organization, and health information systems.
 For example, a degree in health administration or health information management often includes courses in health services management, accounting and budgeting, human resources administration, strategic planning, law and ethics, health economics, and health information systems.

 Work Experience in a Related Occupation